Freedom Is Being Present

 In addition to those idea-based approaches to managing that fear, many religions including Hinduism, Buddhism and Christianity also developed approaches such as meditation that decrease stress in the physiology, and hence fear.
 (Yoga, tai chi and qigong are other forms of this approach.)
 While these approaches are practiced differently, in general they can help shift the balance from living life “in your head” towards living life more as immediate experiences.

 The above approaches can take the edge off the fear of death.
-However when faced with life threatening medical situations, those approaches do not extinguish the fear of death for some people.
-In that regard recent research into a third approach from traditional religions is encouraging.
-In research at Johns Hopkins and New York University, terminally ill cancer patients were given psilocybin (magic mushrooms), which had the long-term effect for many of greatly diminishing their fear of dying (watch video trailer below). **
+However when faced with life threatening medical situations, those approaches do not extinguish the fear of death for many people.
+In that regard, research into a third approach from traditional religions is encouraging.
+In research by Roland Griffiths’ team at Johns Hopkins University, terminally ill cancer patients were given a substance that had the long-term effect for many of greatly diminishing their fear of dying.

-Researchers at Johns Hopkins have also studied the effects of psilocybin on long-term meditators and reported (watch video below), “I would add – emphatically, actually – that although these experiences were valued, none of our volunteers would claim that psilocybin is a substitute for meditation because meditation results in much greater day-to-day, moment-to-moment stability of awareness.” ***
+Johns Hopkins also studied the affects of that substance on long-term meditators.
+Roland Griffiths concluded: “I would add – emphatically actually – that although these experiences were valued, none of our [long-term meditator] volunteers would claim that [these substances are] a substitute for meditation because meditation results in much greater day-to-day, moment-to-moment stability of awareness.”

 The Rise of Abstract Thinking